HaxeFlixel/flixel-docs/documentation/02_handbook/08-flxtween.html.md

 title: "FlxTween"
 ```

-A `FlxTween` allows you to create smooth interpolations and animations, easily.
+A `FlxTween` allows you to create smooth interpolations and animations easily.
 Tweening is short for [inbetweening](http://en.wikipedia.org/wiki/Inbetweening): you only have to specify start and end values and the `FlxTween` class will generate all values between those two.
 If you want to see a `FlxTween` in action, this [tween demo](http://haxeflixel.com/demos/FlxTween/) is available.

 For example, if you want to move a `FlxSprite` across the screen, this code snippet would do it: